shiltemann/presentations-old/README.md

 ```

 - Be sure not to save again until the update and push has completed
-- This will overwrite your last commit to keep history clean, use with care
+- This will overwrite your last commit to keep history clean, use with care!!

 ### Set background image for a slide